The Best Deviled Eggs Recipe

 Deviled Eggs

-And even if the dish was the best thing ever created on planet Earth…there was always one humble dish that would disappear faster than I could even make it to the buffet table.
+And even if the dish was the best thing ever created on planet Earth, there was always one humble dish that would disappear faster than I could even make it to the buffet table, classic deviled eggs.
 Which is pretty fast because I usually sprint like an olympic athlete toward the food as soon as I enter a party.

-These easy Deviled Eggs are that recipe.
-The one that vanishes almost before the platter is placed on the table.
+This easy Deviled Eggs recipe is always a winner.
+The one appetizer that vanishes almost before the platter is placed on the table.

 What are Deviled Eggs?